mercedes-benz/DnA/docs/Install.md

 #### **Git Cloning**

-As a first step you need to clone the Git Repo in your local computer (this can be done by executing the below command on terminal/command prompt/some visual git client(GithubDesktop))
+As a first step you need to clone the Git Repo in your local computer. (this can be done by executing the below command on terminal/command prompt/some visual git client(GithubDesktop)).
 ```
 git clone https://github.com/mercedes-benz/DnA.git
 ```
-Once when cloning is finishied , you will have a copy of the entire repository locally.Go to the deployment folder by executing the the below command (replace <`<Cloned Folder>`> with actual location path of your computer)
+Once when cloning is finishied , you will have a copy of the entire repository locally.Go to the deployment folder by executing the the below command. (replace <`<Cloned Folder>`> with actual location path of your computer).
 ```
 cd <<Clonned Folder Path>>/deployment/
 ```
 #### **Docker Compose**
-Execute the below docker-compose command to create the DnA application
+Execute the below docker-compose command to create the DnA application.
 ```
 docker-compose -f docker-compose-local-basic.yml up -d
 ```